weshinsley/wct-games/README.md

   * mount c c:\Files\DosBox
   * c:

-## Compilation
+## Compiling (if you want)

 All the games are compiled, and you can run the EXEs in each folder.
-If you are anxious to compile them yourself, you'll need Turbo Pascal 7 to compile them, which is available these days by googling.
+If you are anxious to compile them yourself, you'll need Turbo Pascal 7 which is available these days by googling.
 * Run the extended version (ie, BIN\TPX.EXE, not BIN\TURBO.EXE), as these games need more than 640k to compile.
 * File, Change Directory, to the SRC folder of the game (or library) you want to compile.
 * Options, Open the Project Preferences (.TP) file, to set the paths, includes, and compiler options.